Evidence-based care modalities can complement mainstream cancer treatment.

 Integrative oncology aims to optimize health, quality of life, and clinical outcomes across the cancer care continuum and to empower people to prevent cancer and become active participants before, during, and beyond cancer treatment. - from the NCI Journal

-Integrative oncology is the use of a combination of complementary medicine therapies along with standard of care cancer treatments (chemotherapy, radiation, surgery) to help with side effects and improve a cancer patient’s quality of life.
-It is evidence based or informed, prioritizes the patient, and is personalized to the patient’s response to treatment.
+Integrative oncology is the use of a combination of complementary medicine therapies along with standard of care cancer treatments (chemotherapy, radiation, and surgery) to help with side effects and improve a cancer patient’s quality of life.
+It is evidence-based or informed, prioritizes the patient, and is personalized to the patient’s response to treatment.
 These complementary therapies aim to help control physical and emotional symptoms, enhance physical and emotional strength, and provide patients with skills enabling them to help themselves during and after the prescribed cancer treatment.
-Several symptoms such as fatigue, insomnia, neuropathy, pain, brain fog, nausea, stress and gut disturbances can be addressed with complementary modalities.
+Several symptoms, such as fatigue, insomnia, neuropathy, pain, brain fog, nausea, stress, and gut disturbances, can be addressed with complementary modalities.

 Complementary and alternative medicine (CAM) is an umbrella term encompassing a group of diverse medical and health care systems, practices, and products that are not always considered part of conventional medicine.
 Yet in traditional healing systems, the power of the mind and other non-pharmaceutical interventions are integral to the treatment of ill health. - NIH, NCCAM; Feb, 2008.